-II.
+III.
 Eligibility to Join a Fraternity or Sorority

+Shippensburg University students wishing to receive an invitation of membership to a social Greek-letter organization must be verified as eligible by the Office of Fraternity & Sorority Life.
+No invitation to membership may be given to a student who is ineligible or who has not been verified.

+To be eligible for membership, students must meet the following criteria:

-- A. Shippensburg University students wishing to receive an invitation of membership to a social Greekletter organization must be verified as eligible by the Office of Fraternity & Sorority Life.
-No invitation of membership may be given to a student who is ineligible or who has not been verified. - B. Shippensburg University practices deferred recruitment.
-The practice of deferred recruitment necessitates that first-time, first-term students have earned at least 12 credit hours prior to joining a fraternity or sorority. - C. To be eligible to receive an invitation of membership to a fraternity or sorority, a student must: - 1.
-Be enrolled at Shippensburg University of Pennsylvania - Have earned a minimum of 12 credit hours at Shippensburg University or transferred a minimum of 12 credit hours from an accredited college or university.
-Advanced Placement (AP) credits and/ or dual-enrollment credits earned while in high school will not be counted towards the requirement. - 3.
-Have earned a minimum of a 2.3 cumulative GPA - D. When a prospective member's GPA is within 0.10 (one tenth) of the minimum GPA requirement, their academic record will be reviewed for additional predictive indicators on SSC Navigate Moderate and Positive indicators will be used to make a final determination of eligibility. - E. These are the minimum requirements set by Shippensburg University.
-Minimum GPA average and credit hour requirements may also be set by the Inter/National Headquarters and/or the respective governing council.
-Shippensburg University will enforce whichever policy is the most stringent.
+- A. Be enrolled at Shippensburg University of Pennsylvania. - B. Be in good judicial standing with the University, meaning not currently on probation or suspension as determined by the student conduct process. - C. Have earned a minimum of 12 credit hours at Shippensburg University or transferred a minimum of 12 credit hours from an accredited college or university.
+Advancement Placement (AP) credits and/or dual-enrollment credits earned while in high school will not be counted toward the requirement. - D. Have at least a 2.300 GPA and/or meet council or chapter-specific GPA requirements as applicable.
+Shippensburg University will enforce whichever is greater. - E. Have submitted a signed Membership Agreement Form, allowing the Office of Fraternity and Sorority Life to confirm enrollment, share their academic record information with the chapter in question, and acknowledge the University's anti-hazing policy.

-- F. Should the Inter/National Headquarters make an exemption to their eligibility requirements, they need to notify the Office of Fraternity & Sorority Life in writing.
-Shippensburg University minimum requirements will still apply. - G. A student who does not meet the minimum criteria will not be eligible to receive an invitation of membership to join a fraternity or sorority at that time.
+A student who does not meet the minimum criteria will not be eligible to receive an invitation of membership to join a fraternity or sorority at that time.
+This does not affect their potential future eligibility.
+If an organization extends bids prior to the completion of an eligibility check, they will be in violation of these guidelines and may be referred to Student Conduct and Community Standards.

-III.
+In addition to these requirements, chapters may set their own criteria for membership.

+See further information related to membership eligibility in the Membership Guidelines.

+IV.
 Continuous Recruitment Practices